VIVID·REPAIRS/THE FIELD GUIDE/MOTHERBOARDPublished 22 February 2026Prices live from Amazon UK

 TL;DR - Quick Picks

-Best Overall: MSI PRO B760M-P DDR4 for balanced features and reliability at £85.97.
+Best Overall: MSI PRO B760M-P DDR4 for balanced features and reliability.

 Best for Intel: MSI PRO B760M-P DDR4 supports 12th/13th gen with excellent VRM cooling.

 The MSI PRO B760M-P DDR4 earns its spot as the best motherboard under £100 for Intel builds.
-At £89.99, it’s the sweet spot between features and price.
-This board supports Intel’s 12th and 13th generation processors on the LGA1700 socket, giving you access to everything from the budget i3-12100F up to the powerful i7-13700K.
+At this price, it's the sweet spot between features and price.
+This board supports Intel's 12th and 13th generation processors on the LGA1700 socket, giving you access to everything from the budget i3-12100F up to the powerful i7-13700K.
 The VRM cooling is better than expected at this price, with a decent heatsink that keeps temperatures reasonable even under sustained loads.

 What makes this one of the best motherboards under £100 is what MSI didn't cut.
 You get two M.2 slots (both PCIe 4.0), four DIMM slots supporting up to 128GB of DDR4, and a single PCIe 4.0 x16 slot for your graphics card.
 The rear I/O includes four USB 3.2 Gen 1 ports, two USB 2.0 ports, HDMI and DisplayPort outputs, and a single 2.5G Ethernet port.
 It's not exciting, but it's everything you need.